C17300916/SciFiUI/README.md

 My User Interface was originally inspired by the idea of Iron Man.
 I wanted to create an interface that could be seen inside a helmet of some sort of flying suit through space.
 I started this project by designing the space in the background, this took a lot of time as I decided to use random variables for the colours of the planets and also initially the size.
 I decided to go for a simplisitic look with red and white being the dominant colours of the interface, red being a significant colour for Iron Man.
 Each object that appears on the interface of the helmet is surrounded by a red border to adhere to this design and adapt to a more modern look.
 The overall helmet design shows where the user can look out into space and the digital interface they will see also.

 # Instructions
-I added in some visual instructions to my system also but the instructions for my system are as follows:
-" SPACE " ==> applies boost to the UI
-" S "     ==> shoots bullets which are kept tract of in Ammo " e " ==> will exit a button that has been pressed clicking the target on a button will open them

 ### I added in some visual instructions to my system also but the *button* instructions for my system are as follows: